Boring Mattress Mattress Review

 Foam Layer Mass Density

-This mattress's foam is of good quality.
-For polyfoam and memory foam, density is correlated with both quality and durability.
-The polyfoam upper comfort layer is dense enough to be considered high quality, while the memory foam layer below reaches the standard for good quality foam.
-These dense layers of foam will resist sagging and body impressions for longer than less dense, lower-quality foams, extending the life of your mattress.
+This mattress uses dense, good-quality foam.
+The polyfoam upper comfort layer is dense enough to be considered high-quality, while the memory foam layer below reaches the standard for good-quality foam.
+These dense layers of foam will resist sagging and body impressions for longer than less dense, lower-quality foams.

 Foam Layer Thickness